 The Fort Ilocandia Resort is an old hotel with character.
-It’s located in Barangay Calayab about 9 km away from the city center.
+It’s located in Barangay Calayab about 9 km away from the city centre.
 If you want a luxurious stay in the region, then this is the perfect location.
-Its design was inspired by Spanish colonial architecture.
+Spanish colonial architecture inspired its design.
 It has a swimming pool, extensive gardens and a private beach with lifeguards.
-Any number of sports are available including: volleyball, wind surfing, tennis, archery and horseback riding to name but a few.
+Any number of sports are available including volleyball, windsurfing, tennis, archery and horseback riding to name but a few.
 I thoroughly enjoyed a few nights here, look out for special package deals which they offer occasionally.
 The only let-down is the food which is a bit average.

 Juan Luna Shrine.

-This is located in Badoc, halfway between Vigan and Laoag.
+This is located in Badoc, midway between Laoag and Vigan.
 It houses the famous Luna family’s memorabilia.
 Juan Luna was arguably the Philippines’ greatest painter, his most famous work is the Spoliarium which is housed in the National Museum of Fine Arts in Manila.

 Cape Bojeador Lighthouse.

 This historic site in the town of Burgos is about 40 km away from Laoag and stands on a hill overlooking the West Philippine Sea.
 It is the highest Spanish colonial lighthouse in the Philippines.
 Still active, it provides a welcoming light to ships that enter the Philippine Archipelago from the North.